- What Is an Interest-Only Buy-To-Let Mortgage?

 Here’s a look at some of the reasons:

-> More Freedom To Invest.
+More Freedom To Invest

+The money you save on payments can be used for other things.
 You could fix up your property, save for a rainy day, or even buy more properties to grow your business.

-> No Strict Income Checks
+No Strict Income Checks

 What’s great about these mortgages is that lenders might not be too strict about your personal income.
 They’re more interested in the rental income the property could bring in.